decentralized-identity/dwn-user-guide/README.md

 Content: hello world
 ```

-## Connecting to the DIF Community Node
+## The DIF Community Node

+### Connecting

+To connect to the community node, simply pass https://dwn.gcda.xyz to the `dwnEndpoints` array as shown below:

 ```js
 const {did, web5} = await Web5.connect({